 How does your voice work

 When we approach the voice as a natural instrument that is part of our body, we do not really refer to it as a single instrument but to two: one of wind and one of string.
-From an anatomical point of view, the voice is the product of a structure, the speech apparatus, which, although functioning as a unit, is divided into three parts:
+From an anatomical point of view, the voice is the product of a structure, the vocal tract, which, although functioning as a unit, is divided into three parts:

 Respiratory elements (correspond to the wind instrument).
 They are the trachea, the bronchi, the lungs, the diaphragm, the rib cage, the intercostal muscles ...
 All those organs that intervene in the entrance and exit of air of our organism.